RPG-Made-Simple/FVTT-Debugger/README.md

 A FoundryVTT library that provides some helper methods to make debugging easier, specially if you want a easy way to **save and analyse individual modules with the a timestamp**.

-_Disclaimer: This module is not for everyone, it is something that I created to help me with some complex things that I'm currently trying to fix in other modules, I don't recommend **Debugger** for simple and/or small modules since it would be like killing a ant with a shotgun.
+_Disclaimer: This module is not for everyone, it is something that I created to help me with some complex behaviors that I'm trying to fix in other modules, I don't recommend **Debugger** for simple and/or small modules since it would be like killing a ant with a shotgun.
 Now, if you find yourself always needing more debugging information and fin it hard to spot the logs from your module, then **Debugger** is for you!_

 ### Note for Developers (modules and macros)
 Take a look at the [Documentation](https://modules.zoty.dev/debugger/introduction.html)